isomerpages/moe-tanjongkatongsec/_ccas/Uniformed Groups/Girl Guides.md

 ## **About**

-Guiding is an educational youth movement.
-It is open to all girls without distinction of creed, race, nationality or any other circumstance.
+<p style="text-align: justify;">Guiding is an educational youth movement.
+It is open to all girls without distinction of creed, race, nationality or any other circumstance.</p>

-Guiding is a game of adventure, observation, knowledge and ideas.
-It is an education in life skills that will encourage each girl to be a responsible citizen and to lead a useful life.
+<p style="text-align: justify;">Guiding is a game of adventure, observation, knowledge and ideas.
+It is an education in life skills that will encourage each girl to be a responsible citizen and to lead a useful life.</p>

-The aim is to provide girls with the opportunity for self-training in the development of character, in realisation of citizenship and promotion of service to the community.
+<p style="text-align: justify;">The aim is to provide girls with the opportunity for self-training in the development of character, in realisation of citizenship and promotion of service to the community.</p>

 ### Activities